Mathnerd314/stroscot/docs/Commentary/Implementation/IR.rst

 1. easier to read - six separate chunks of information rather than one big one
 2. easier to debug - each of its functions can be exercised separately, on appropriate test data, within a Miranda session
-3. more robust for future development - for example if we later wish to add a second `main' function that solves a different problem by using the same five auxiliary functions in another way, we can do so without having to restructure any existing code.
+3. more robust for future development - for example if we later wish to add a second ``main`` function that solves a different problem by using the same five auxiliary functions in another way, we can do so without having to restructure any existing code.
 4. in the current implementation, functions defined inside a "where" clause cannot have their types explicitly specified

 In practice, programmers tend to use fewer than ten parameters, but little nesting, with a mixture of parameter lifting/dropping and block floating/sinking.